 (CNN)After a young woman’s toenails started to separate from her toes, a doctor finally zeroed in on the reason: a fish pedicure, according to a report published Tuesday in the journal JAMA Dermatology.

 Are Fish Spas Safe: Fish Spas are International

 Fish Spa Safety – are fish spas safe in SE Asia?
 Thailand, Cambodia, Vietnam, UK and United States along with other countries have fish eating spas.
 The small fish that the spas use are called Garra rufa, and some refer to them as “doctor fish” which is a type of toothless carp originally from Turkey.
 After the fish eat away the dead skin, newer skin is exposed.
 This is supposed to be good for your skin, but is it sanitary?

 Fish Nibbles – Legs and Feet

 I personally have not tried Fish pedicures in Thailand.
-My first thoughts were not being too keen about feeling small carp nibbling on my legs and feet.
-I never liked getting nibbled by small fish when swimming in a lake, and now I’m going to pay for it?
+I’m not too keen about feeling small carp nibbling on my legs and feet.
+When I was a kid I hated it when I felt small fish nibbling on my legs when I was swimming or wading, and now I’m going to pay for it?
 I don’t think so after hearing about a lady that got an infection from a fish spa.
 As far as Fish Spa Safety, infections are very possible even months after a spa treatment.
 If you have an open sore, you’re susceptible to an infection because you are exposed to bacteria from the tank, from the fish, or from another person who just had their legs and feet in the same water.
 How fast does that water get purified again with their filters and how through is the cleaning.

 Another thing to think about if you have a small crack in your skin or around a toe nail.
 You may not know you do, and that crack in your skin can be the opening for bacteria to enter and cause an infection.
 The thing to think about is, do you want to potentially ruin your holiday because of a Fish Spa?